fossabot/Codebase/README.md

 ## 🧑‍💻 Projects Codebase
-This is all of my projects cramped into one monorepo
+This is all of my projects cramped into one monorepo.
+Its a mix of websites, servers, libraries and packages!

 ![GitHub](https://img.shields.io/github/license/VincentThomas06/Projects?style=flat-square&color=yellow)